 Is the content designed for search engines or human readers?

 In the past, a common SEO tactic was to stuff keywords into a page that the creator was trying to target.
 The idea was that by having a common keyword phrase throughout a page would help increase the page rank.
 However, by doing this, it made the page sound unnatural for the human reader.
 Today, search engines are much better at detecting this tactic and will decrease the page's quality if keyword stuffing is detected.
-When writing a page always focus on the reader and not search engines.
+When writing a page, always focus on the human reader and not search engines.

 Would you share the content?